What Are Medicare Supplement Guaranteed-Issue Rights?

 What happens: Within 12 months of joining Medicare Advantage you decide you want to switch to Original Medicare.

-Situation 5: You dropped a Medicare Supplement plan to join a Medicare Advantage plan or you switch to a Medicare SELECT policy (another example of a trial right).
+Situation 5: You dropped a Medicare Supplement insurance plan to join a Medicare Advantage plan or you switch to a Medicare SELECT insurance plan (another example of a trial right).

-What you can do with guaranteed issue: As early as 60 calendar days before your coverage will end but no later than 63 calendar days after your coverage ends, you can buy the same Medicare Supplement policy you had before you joined Medicare Advantage or Medicare SELECT policy (if the company you had before still sells it).
-If your former policy is no longer available, you can buy any Medigap Plan A, B, C, F, K or L that’s sold in your state.
+What you can do with guaranteed issue: As early as 60 calendar days before your coverage will end but no later than 63 calendar days after your coverage ends, you can buy the same Medicare Supplement insurance plan you had before you joined Medicare Advantage or Medicare SELECT insurance plan (if the company you had before still sells it).
+If your former plan is no longer available, you can buy any Medigap insurance Plan A, B, C**, F**, K or L that’s sold in your state.

-Situation 6: You lose your Medicare Supplement policy.
+Situation 6: You lose your Medicare Supplement insurance plan.

-What you can do with guaranteed issue: No later than 63 calendar days from the date your coverage ends, you can buy a Medigap plan A, B, C, F, K or L.
+What you can do with guaranteed issue: No later than 63 calendar days from the date your coverage ends, you can buy a Medigap insurance Plan A, B, C**, F**, K or L.

 Keep in mind that this is not an exhaustive list of situations that could qualify you for guaranteed issue.
-Also keep in mind that in most situations you must apply for your Medicare Supplement policy within 63 calendar days of your previous coverage ending.
+Also keep in mind that in most situations you must buy your Medicare Supplement insurance plan within 63 calendar days of your previous coverage ending.
 Calendar days include weekends, so don’t put off your application too long.
-When your guaranteed-issue period expires, then you may be subjected to medical underwriting when applying for a Medicare Supplement plan.
+When your guaranteed-issue period expires, then you may be subjected to medical underwriting when applying for a Medicare Supplement insurance plan.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.